MaybeScripted/MinimalistFox/README.md

 ## By the way...

-I only modified how it looks.
-It remains a homepage for my Firefox browser, functionally unchanged from the [original version by migueravila](https://github.com/migueravila/Bento?tab=readme-ov-file).
-The core functionality is the same.
-For instance, I added a pop-up and glow effect to the buttons, but they're still just clickable buttons.
+I've only changed the appearance.
+It's still just a homepage for my Firefox browser, with no major alterations from the [original version by migueravila](https://github.com/migueravila/Bento?tab=readme-ov-file).
+The core functionality remains unchanged.
+For example, I've slightly changed how the buttons look, but they are and will always be just buttons.

 ## Features